Do not judge, or you too will be judged. — Jesus

 Not a chance.
 Check out the verse again.
 What will make your judgment beneficial and glorifying?
 It is “the grace that is reaching more and more people.”

-Jesus, I need You to break some of my preconceived ideas right now.
+Jesus, break some of my preconceived ideas right now.
 In the world, the judgment we receive from other people is never beneficial nor glorifying.
 Touch my heart right now, so that I might be able to consider Your judgment through the power of Your grace.
 Amen.